-To: Potentially interested parties
+To: Interested parties

 From: Daniel Raff

-In re: Tentative syllabus for MGMT 225 and 714 for the Spring term of 2008
+In re: Revised Syllabus for MGMT 225 and 714 for the Fall term of 2009

-This body of this memo is a tentative syllabus for MGMT 225 and 714, which in the Spring term of 2008 (2008A) will meet Tuesday afternoons (i.e. only) from 3 pm to 5:40 pm (or so sometimes, but even when running long ending comfortably before 6).
-A final version of this memo will be available sometime in December.
-(I am teaching the course this term and have a number of ideas about possible changes which I want to explore a little before finalizing the Spring syllabus.)
+This body of this memo is a tentative syllabus for MGMT 225 and 714, which in the Fall term of 2009 (2009C) will meet in a double session Tuesday afternoons from 3 pm to 5:40 pm (or so sometimes, but even when running long ending comfortably before 6).
+A revised version of this memo will be available sometime in September.
+(I am preparing some possible new material and will want to discuss several matters with students in the opening class before finalizing the syllabus.)

 This course concerns the evolution of the institutions of American business.
-There may be some sidelong glances abroad but I think not many this term.
-There will be both big picture and (a lot of) industry and firm detail.
-The focus will be much more on actual business administration than in the MBA Pre-term lectures of Professor Tiffany that some of you may have attended.
+There may be some sidelong glances abroad, though these will be mostly in the beginning and at the end.
+In the main body of the course, there will be both big picture and (quite a lot of) industry and firm detail.
+The focus will be much more on actual business administration than in the MBA Pre-term lectures of Professor Tiffany which some of you may have attended or heard about.
 In terms of the functional courses in the Wharton core curriculum (accounting, finance, operations, marketing, etc.), the perspective of this course is fairly synthetic.
 It is about the operation of whole enterprises, then, now, and into the future.

-Wharton and other undergraduates contemplating work for consulting firms may this firm useful background.
+Wharton and other undergraduates contemplating work for consulting firms may find this useful background.
 Law School students contemplating going into transactional work may also.